remiotore/pivoting-with-chisel-lab/README.md

-# Pivoting with Chisel - Laboratory
+# Lab - Pivoting with Chisel

 ## Table of Contents
 - [Setup](#setup)